 Check sizes and traffic counts used to be the metrics du jour, but restaurants are shifting their attention to customer lifetime value that is unlocked by collecting and utilizing customer data that can guide everything from future menu decisions to where a brand expands next.

-For Wisely, a waitlist platform that also helps restaurants unlock customer lifetime value, this data can help CFOs make the tough decisions as the pandemic winds down and the various departments from marketing to real estate compete for limited resources to capitalize on a quickly reopening world.
+For Wisely, a waitlist and customer intelligence platform that also helps restaurants unlock customer lifetime value, this data can help CFOs make the tough decisions as the pandemic winds down and the various departments from marketing to real estate compete for limited resources to capitalize on a quickly reopening world.

 Just like identifying top servers can have a huge impact on guest satisfaction and top-line sales, pinpointing the top echelon of customers allows a restaurant to not just retarget them, but to also find lookalike customers, which is helpful when expanding in existing markets or finding new geographic areas that are ripe for expansion.